Coderwelsch/smart-home-screen/README.md

 Run `yarn serve` to start the proxy server and serve the static files (e.g. on your raspberry pi).
 The app will be available at `http://localhost:3000`.

 On crash the app will automatically restart by the help of `nodemon`.

+## Autostart / Systemd Service

+To run the built app on a Raspberry Pi or any other device you can setup a systemd service.
+You can use the example service files from the `systemd-service` directory.

+1. Copy the `kiosk.service` file to `/etc/systemd/system/`
+2. Make sure to setup the systemd paths correctly in the `kiosk.service` file
+3. Run `sudo systemctl enable kiosk.service` to enable the service
+4. Run `sudo systemctl start kiosk.service` to start the service
+5. Run `sudo systemctl status kiosk.service` to check the status of the service
+6. To stop the service run `sudo systemctl stop kiosk.service`